-(4) the EIM Transfer constraints may be included in the market power mitigation procedures if CAISO determines that EIM Entity Balancing Authority Area market power exists, and if such action is authorized by FERC.
+(4) EIM Transfer constraints into an EIM Entity Balancing Authority Area on an EIM Internal Intertie shall be included in the Market Power Mitigation procedures if the CAISO determines that EIM Entity Balancing Authority Area market power exists based on a structural competitiveness assessment of an individual or group of EIM Balancing Authority Areas in the EIM Area, provided such authority has been granted by the CAISO Governing Board based on the assessment of structural competiveness.

 (d) Default Energy Bids.
-The CAISO will use the methods and standards for setting default energy bids for Locational Marginal Price in the EIM, consistent with Section 39.7.
+The CAISO shall use the methods and standards set forth in Section 39.7 to determine Default Energy Bids for EIM Participating Resources.

 29.40 [Not Used]